Virgin’s Richard Branson once mentioned the importance of building a company based upon principles, not policies.

 According to the Merriam-Webster dictionary, a policy is a definite course of action.
 A principle is “a moral rule or belief that … influences your actions.”

 Some companies and government offices hide behind their corporate policies especially when something goes wrong.
-But you can’t hide behind a principle.
+But you can’t hide from a principle.

 Commercial and corporate photographers might want to create a set of principles for their business.
 This is not the same as a mission statement or a purpose statement.